hakyimlab/shared_pipelines/enformer_pipeline_aggregate/README.md

 #### Mon Jun 5 2023
 - [X] Added a new function to separate successful from unsuccessful predictions.
 This is to allow for re-running of unsuccessful predictions.

+#### Thurs Aug 10 2023
+- [X] Included new functions to aggregate on the fly based on the width of the input region.
+User can also supply an `aggregate_by_width` parameter which will average the bins corresponding to the width of the input regions.
+If a number is supplied, the bins will be extend on both sides by that number before averaging.